-The Company currently owns two U.S. patents in respect of the DOS47 technology, and also has also licensed patent rights from the NRC for the antibody component of L-DOS47.
-With respect to non-U.S. patents, the Company owns 52 DOS47 related patents in other jurisdictions with a number of patent applications in countries around the world.
-The Company has recently filed a joint patent application in the U.S. with Amorfix to cover the antibody-DOS47 conjugates derived from their collaboration.
-A new U.S. patent application to cover new features of the DOS47 technology was filed by the Company during fiscal 2013.
+The Company currently owns three U.S. patents in respect of the DOS47 technology, and also has also licensed patent rights from the NRC for the antibody component of L-DOS47.
+With respect to non-U.S. patents, the Company owns a number of DOS47 related patents in other jurisdictions with a number of patent applications in countries around the world.
 During January 2015, an additional U.S. patent application covering specific L-DOS47 manufacturing and novel features was filed.
 During fiscal 2017, a new U.S. patent application protecting the novel use of L-DOS47 in restoring T cell function for therapeutic application was filed.
 In addition, two US patents covering anti-VEGFR2 antibodies and their use in DOS47 conjugates (V-DOS4) were filed.